 …During the fall of 1994, my knees and legs started to swell and felt feverishly warm.
-The rheumatologist explained to me that – as a response to the inflammatory heat in my knee joints – my body would form oedema to, through this water retention, cool the inflammation in my knees down.
-When I pressed my finger lightly on oedema, the impression would remain visible for minutes.
+The rheumatologist explained to me that – as a response to the inflammatory heat in my knee joints – my body would form oedema to, through water retention, cool down the inflammation in my knees.
+When I lightly pressed my finger on oedema, the impression would remain visible for minutes after.

-Stretching and bending became more and more arduous and painful for me.
-I started wearing wide clothes that had to be easy to put on.
+Stretching and bending became increasingly arduous and painful for me.
+I had to start wearing loose-fitting clothes that were easy to put on.
 My skin became dry and brittle; my gums were bleeding almost daily.

-But as long as I moved, the physical restrictions stayed within certain boundaries.
-I replaced speed and agility with planning, effective work, longer working hours and lots of creativity.
-Although I always preferred to do everything myself, I began to delegate more work to others and became more frugal in my demands on external appearances.
-Only this way, I was able to balance both household and business.
+But as long as I kept moving, the physical restrictions stayed within limits.
+I replaced speed and agility with planning, more efficient work, longer working hours and lots of creativity.
+Although I always preferred to do everything myself, I began to delegate more tasks to others and became more frugal in my demands on external appearances.
+Only this way was I able to balance both household and business.

-After resting, e.g., after prolonged sitting, I felt like a rusty old robot.
-I was then only able to move very badly: Only with difficulty could I get up from sitting, only do slow, tapping little steps, a rolling of the soles of the feet was impossible and not to even think about taking on a staircase.
-To get out of this slow motion, I needed five to ten minutes of movement.
+After resting, e.g., after prolonged sitting, I felt like a rusty old robot and had difficulties getting moving again: Only with difficulty could I get up from sitting, only do slow, tapping little steps, rolling the soles of my feet while walking was impossible, and I could not even think about taking on stairs.
+It took me five to ten minutes of moving to shake the rustiness and be able to move at my normal speed.

-I took my rheumatism as a case for the doctor and medicine.
-I felt helpless and trusted that the rheumatologist would do his best.
+To me, my rheumatism was for my doctor and medicine in general to deal with.
+I felt helpless, but I trusted that the rheumatologist would do their best.
 Surely my illness would be unbearable without the medication he prescribed for me.
-With silent shock and desperation, I ran through my life.
+Accompanied by a numb feeling of shock and desperation, I hurried on through my life.

 I saw and felt my sick body and had no idea why all of this was happening to me.